 Every research and development result is only as good as its process-accompanying analytics.
 Therefore, modern analytical methods for determination of electrolytes and identification of trace substances, raw materials, and material components are indispensable in today’s battery research.
 The latest instrument technologies for such measurements and material tests will be presented comprehensively over their entire spectrum at analytica in Munich.
 Experts are going to present the latest technologies and methods from chromatography, spectrometry, microscopy, surface and ion analysis at the world’s leading trade fair analytica.
 Moreover, live experiments will be carried out in the Live Lab Plastics Analysis/Polymers.
 Interested parties will have the opportunity to experience innovations from the fields of plas-tics and materials analysis live in a real laboratory.

-At analytica in Munich from March 30 to April 03,experts will learn about the most important innovations in the industry.
+At analytica in Munich from June 21 to 24, 2022,experts will learn about the most important innovations in the industry.
 Expert knowledge and innovative analysis technologies represent enormous added value for research into new battery systems.
 In Munich, relevant key tech-nologies allow a look into the future.

 Using trend reports for editorial purposes is free of charge if the source is acknowledged as "analytica / Messe München".
 We would be pleased to send you high-resolution photographic materials upon request.
 Voucher copy requested.